FeatureBaseDB/featurebase-docs/docs/sql-guide/functions/function-charindex.md

 # CHARINDEX() function

-The `Charindex()` function supplies an integer value that represents the start of a substring within a string value
+The `Charindex()` function supplies an integer value that represents the start of a substring within a string value.
+Returns -1 if the substring cannot be found.

 ## Syntax